karllark/dust_attenuation/docs/dust_attenuation/fit_attenuation.rst

 Example: Use WG00 to fit C00
 ============================

-In this example, we are using the WG00 attenuation curves to fit the Calzetti attenuation curve (C00 model) with Att(V) = 1 mag and noise.
+In this example, we are using the `WG00` attenuation curves to fit the Calzetti attenuation curve (`C00` model) with Att(V) = 1 mag and noise.
-The two WGOO configurations that best fit both have SMC-type dust and are the SHELL geometry with clumpy dust distribution and the DUSTY geometry with homogeneous dust distribution.
+The two `WG00` configurations that best fit both have SMC-type dust and are the SHELL geometry with clumpy dust distribution and the DUSTY geometry with homogeneous dust distribution.
 The best fit values of the amount of dust in the system are given as the